Mashima Hero's: Publication

-The crossover series is written and illustrated by Hiro Mashima.
-It started serialization in Weekly Shōnen Magazine on October 24, 2019.
-The series ended in Weekly Shōnen Magazine on December 25, 2019.
-The series was published in a single tankōbon volume, which was released on April 17, 2020.
+The crossover series is written and illustrated by Hiro Mashima, who was approached by the staff of Weekly Shōnen Magazine to write a story commemorating the 60th anniversary of the magazine's publication.
+The manga was serialized in Weekly Shōnen Magazine from October 16 to December 25, 2019.
+The chapters were published in a single tankōbon volume, which was released on April 17, 2020.
 In the same month, the series was renamed from Hero's to Mashima Hero's so the series could rank higher in search engine results.

 In March 2020, Kodansha USA announced they licensed the series for English publication.
 They released the volume on December 1, 2020.